lastw/dogify/README.md

 ## much browser support

-Dogify works on the bleeding edge of the web (Chrome 34+; if you want to try it in Chrome 33- console, you have to call **dogify()** to enable the full power of dogify — there are some issues with CommandLineAPI prototype).
+Dogify works on the bleeding edge of the web.

 ## roadmap